1wheel/roadtolarissa/source/_posts/2018-11-20-7-cbtc-completed.md

   </div>
 </div>

-The FHA says keeping the old signals signals isn't necessary.
+A Federal Highway Admiristion report found that keeping the old signals signals isn't necessary.
 The saftey benfit is limited.
 Two sets of signals actually decrease reliability because service is impacted if one of the two sets of signals fails.
 Maintenance costs go up.
-Internationally,  the standard is to use computerized signals only.

 ## Things Will Get Worse Before They Get Better

 Under the current plan, each line will require years of weekend and overnight closures to overlay the computerized signals on the old signals.
 Even if the project stays within its scoped budget, this signal modernization will cost a huge amount of money.
 Already overloaded with debt and trying to decide between service cuts and fare hikes, the MTA has limited fiscal room to maneuver if there are steep cost overruns.

-Will Byford keep to the plan or will he decide to simplify?
-And will the MTA — which has a history of making questionable choices in the name of “safety” that aren’t supported by evidence — let him make that choice?
+Will Byford countinue to overlay two sets of signals or will he decide to simplify?
+The rollout of CBTC on the 7 yesterday could impact the decision.
+After a component of the old signal system [failed](https://twitter.com/danrivoli/status/1067198302754619392) there were extensive delays during the evening commute.

-One thing’s for sure: with the new signalling system debuting today, 7 trains were already “running with delays in both directions because of a network communication problem” this afternoon.

 *Nov.
 27, 2018*